traefik/traefik/docs/user-guide/kubernetes.md

 !!! note
     We expect to see a 404 response here as we haven't yet given Træfik any configuration.

+All further examples below assume a DaemonSet installation.
+Deployment users will need to append the NodePort when constructing requests.

 ## Deploy Træfik using Helm Chart